-- Leader Dog Summer Experience Camp (available during summer internship only): an eight-day camp for 16- and 17-year-olds designed to promote leadership through personal accountability.
-Experiences are provided to enhance orientation and mobility through GPS travel, gain knowledge regarding guide dog mobility, and challenge opportunities.
+- Leader Dog Teen Summer Camp (available during summer internship only): a seven-day camp for 16- and 17-year-olds designed to promote leadership through personal accountability.
+Experiences are provided to enhance orientation and mobility through GPS travel, gain knowledge regarding guide dog mobility, and explore challenges and opportunities.

-The Leader Dogs for the Blind O&M internship is a premier internship for master’s degree level students.
-A screening process, called Thinkwise®, is required of all applicants.
-Not all applicants that apply will be awarded this opportunity.
+The Leader Dogs for the Blind O&M internship is a premier internship.
+Not all applicants will be awarded this opportunity.
 Each year, one orientation & mobility internship is available beginning in January, two internships are available beginning in May and one internship in late August.
 Lodging and meals during the internship are available to accepted interns.
 Additionally, a $1000.00 stipend is awarded at the completion of the internship.

-Interested interns should submit the following materials to our manager of extended services at firstname.lastname@example.org:
+Interested interns should submit the following materials to our manager of extended services, Erica Ihrke: